 4. Seeley Lake Driftriders Warming Hut (near Lake Elsina and Lake Dinah riding areas)

-A 4 unit transceiver training park will be operational by January 1 at the Warming Hut located in the Deer Creek drainage northwest of Seeley Lake.
+The Seeley Lake avalanche transceiver training park is located at the Warming Hut located in the Deer Creek drainage northwest of Seeley Lake.
 The Seeley Lake Driftriders Snowmobile Club will install and maintain the park.